Charcoal and Radioactive Poisoning

 The activated charcoal of choice is a high activity (surface area) coconut-shell charcoal, which is virtually dust-free.
 With a minimum of 97% removal efficiency for radioactive methyl iodide, this material meets Nuclear Regulatory Guide 1.52.
 The charcoal is free of ammonia, and contains no heavy metals such as copper, lead, mercury, nickel or chromium.

 Is activated coconut charcoal really that efficient in capturing and neutralizing radioactive fallout?
 Apparently the Japanese government thinks so.
 Right now there is an escalating shortage of coconut-based activated charcoals in large part due to stores being bought up by Japan.
-So, what about non-impregnated activated charcoal as opposed to regular activated charcoals?
+So, what about regular activated charcoals [non-impregnated] as opposed to impregnated activated charcoal?
 Are they at all effective?

 In phone conversation with the owner of one specialty activated charcoal company who has been a supplier of the impregnated activated charcoal for nuclear reactor sites for many years, I learned that regular non-impregnated charcoal is just as effective as the more costly potassium iodide-impregnated activated charcoals.
 Apparently someone in authority in Japan knows that and is gleaning the Asian market of coconut-based activated charcoals.